IMSL Software

 Do not leave gaps in your COM port numbering (e.g. using COM4 without having a COM3).
 Do not try to share the same IRQ between two COM ports which must be active at the same time (a serial mouse is always active in Windows).

-You can check your system IRQ usage in Win9x/NT under System Properties/Device Manager/Computer Properties.
+You can check your system IRQ usage in Win9x/NT/XP under System Properties/Device Manager/Computer Properties.

 You can check on COM port availability in XLink/Win under Settings/Port Settings - click the Test button.